-Love cookie butter?
-Then these cookie butter blondies will blow you away.
-They are moist, chewy, and filled with the unique and mouth-watering cookie butter taste you love.
+Cookie butter blondies that will blow you away!
+Moist, chewy, and filled with the unique and mouth-watering cookie butter taste you love.

 Just like the jar says – you have to taste it to understand cookie butter.
 I don’t quite know how to describe it – it’s kind of like a marriage between peanut butter and caramel that tastes like gingerbread and butter cookies.

-Penotti is more widely available here in Canada but our favourite brand is Speculoos from Trader Joe’s.
-We love it so much that it’s one of the things we
+Penotti and Biscoff are more widely available here in Canada but our favourite brand is Speculoos from Trader Joe’s.
+We love it so much it’s one of the things we

-hoard keep a zombie apocalypse stockpile of buy a lot of when we’re across the border.
+hoardkeep a zombie apocalypse stockpile of buy a lot of when we cross the border.

 In case you don’t know what a blondie is (I know I didn’t; I had to Google what it was when I found this recipe) – they are, technically, butterscotch-flavored brownies (and both brownies and blondies fall under the category of bars).

 Could cookie butter be a kind of butterscotch then?
 The mystery (or maybe just my confusion) deepens.

 Ah well.
 Just bake these blondies and enjoy.